Daniel de Koninck

-Daniël de Koninck (1668–1730), was an 18th-century painter from the Northern Netherlands.
+Daniël de Koninck (1668–1730) was a painter from the Dutch Republic.

 Biography

 He was born in Amsterdam and is known for genre works and portraits in the manner of Rembrandt.
 From 1687 to 1690 he was apprenticed to his uncle, Jacob Koninck, at that time an artist at the court in Copenhagen, but in 1690, at the age of twenty-two, he moved to England where he specialized in portraits and tronies in the manner of Rembrandt.

-He was the nephew of artist Philip de Koninck.
+He was the nephew of the artist Philips Koninck.